rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 cipher AES-128-GCM
 ```

 E-mail the file to yourself, upload in Google Drive, or use whatever secure method you prefer to transfer this file to your phone.
-This file needs to be downloaded to your phone, you can't load it into the OpenVPN application on your phone from the cloud.
+This file can be downloaded to your phone.

 <img src="./images/logos/openvpnforandroid.svg" width="48" align="left">